 Perez is currently an Honorary Professor at IIPP-University College London and at SPRU-University of Sussex.
 She also teaches at the Ragnar Nurkse Institute of Innovation and Governance, at TalTech, Estonia.
 In addition, Perez is closely involved in Deep Transitions, a flagship project of the Utrecht University Centre for Global Challenges.

-From small HIV clinic to successful NGO
+Hugo Tempelman, who transformed a small HIV clinic to successful NGO

 26 Years ago, Doctor Hugo Tempelman literally built with his own hands a small policlinic for the treatment and prevention of HIV infection in the rural areas of - now - the poorest province of South Africa, Limpopo.
 In the years that followed, Tempelman expanded this first policlinic into a special and prominent NGO, which, using the Zulu word for elephant, is named Ndlovu.

 Ndlovu is now an established name, as NGO and HIV clinic, both nationally and internationally.
 The clinic has its own pharmacy, laboratory and X-ray facility.
 Dental care is provided to schools via a fully equipped dental van.